 Scottie Upshall Contract Information:

-Signed a professional tryout contract with the Blues in September 2015.
+Upshall signed a one-year, two-way contract with the Blues in October of 2015.

 To instantly reveal our fantasy analysis of every player – including Scottie Upshall – simply subscribe now.

 |2015-16 Proj||31||NHL||STL||67||Subscribe now to see our 2015-16 projections for Scottie Upshall|